The Smokin’ Peach Old Fashioned

 • Cap and shake, then strain into a rocks glass or other cocktail glass.

-• Smoke with maple or cherry wood, then garnish with a dried peach slice.
+• Smoke with apple or cherry wood, then garnish with a dried peach slice.

 Notes